CyberDepot/VB6-Search-Project-Explorer/README.md

 # VB6-Search-Project-Explorer
 Add-in for add search explorer project functionality to vb6

-The Visual Basic 6 (VB6) IDE Dont Have Any Tools For Search in Project Explorer And When You Work On a Big ProjectT You Spend Many Of Your Time For Find Forms, Modules Or Classes.
+The Visual Basic 6 (VB6) IDE Dont Have Any Tools For Search in Project Explorer And When You Work On a Big Project, You Spend Many Of Your Time For Find Forms, Modules Or Classes.
 This Tools Create For Cover This Problem!

 ### Add-in
 ![Component](https://user-images.githubusercontent.com/11265147/59603351-746f2c00-911e-11e9-8a1b-c02add639d5f.gif)